pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

 Framework
 solution](https://blog.mastykarz.nl/debug-production-version-sharepoint-framework-solution/).
-If you put the source map with the rest of the source (in Azure blob or SharePoint Site Assets) you won\'t need to manually add the source map to your browser.
+If you put the source map with the rest of the source (in Azure blob or SharePoint Site Assets) you won't need to manually add the source map to your browser.

 ## TSLint Changes